 TGH exceeds the requirement of accessible parking spaces under the ADA.
 The accessible spaces are available in our visitor parking spaces on a first-come, first-serve basis.
 Parking is available in the parking garage located on campus and accessible spaces within the garage are clearly marked.
 Garage parking is available for a flat $3 rate that is due upon exiting the garage (the first hour is free).
 Cash and credit cards are accepted.
 A free courtesy shuttle is available from the parking garage to your destination on the TGH campus.
 After you park, call 813-844-2277.
 High-top vehicles cannot be accommodated in the garage.
 If you are arriving in such a vehicle, please follow the signs for oversized vehicle parking.
 Access more information and a parking map.

 Most buildings on Tampa General's main campus are connected via hallways.
-The hospital has a few main accessible entrances available to patients, visitors, and employees.
+All visitors and patients should enter from the main entrance.
 View our campus map.

 Our Commitment to Nondiscrimination and Accessibility

 Tampa General Hospital complies with applicable Federal civil rights laws and does not discriminate based on race, color, national origin, age, disability, or sex.
 Tampa General Hospital does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.